seekdavidlee/Eklee-Exams-Api/README.md

 Eklee will leverage Role-based security and will have the following roles.

-* System Administrator (Eklee Exam employees who are identified as Administrators who can perform read/write on Organization entity only)
-* Organization Administrator (Tenant employees who are identity as Administrators and can perform read/write)
-* Organization Read-only User (Tenant employees who can review the test results of the candidates)
+* Eklee.User.Reader
+* Eklee.User.Writer
+* Eklee.Admin.Writer
-* Candidate
+* Eklee.Admin.Reader

 ### Core Concepts

-The following entities are created.
+The following Models are created.

-* Organization  > Publication > Exam, Candidate > Employee
+* Organization (Represents the customer)
-* Exam (which includes the questions, choices), TestResult > Employee
+* Exam (Represent the exam managed by the customer)
+** Publication (Represents the exam itself, there's a connection from Exam to Publication via ExamPublication)
+* TestResult (Represent the actual results from the exam) ** Candidate (Represent the employee who took the exam) ** TestResultPublication (Represents the connection from the TestResult to actual Exam)
-* Employee
+* Employee (Represent the employee of the tenant company)

 ** More documentation/topics are coming. **